A Blog About Topics and Views of Interest to Christians

 SUMMARY

 The end sought by the elect of God is eternal life with God in heaven.
 Jesus is the highway that paves the way to that end.
 As believers in Christ pass along the Way of Holiness, they are guided by the truth of the living Word of God, Jesus Christ.
-He keeps the elect in the right of way by the truth that is in the Word so they may avoid wrong turns off of the narrow highway to heaven.
-And finally, as Jesus has already taught us, He is the true bread of life that nourishes the believers along the Way of Holiness to their destination which is eternal life with God.
+He keeps the elect in the right of way by the truth in the Word so they may avoid wrong turns off the narrow highway to heaven.
+And finally, as Jesus has already taught us, He is the true bread of life that nourishes the believers along the Way of Holiness to their destination: eternal life with God.

-The way and the truth and the life exist and work in unity with one another as the means to the end that is eternal life with God in heaven.
-Consequently, Jesus Christ can state with authority that He is the way and the truth and the life for those who believe in Jesus Christ as their Lord and Savior.
+The way, the truth, and life exist and work in unity with one another as the means to the end, that is, eternal life with God in heaven.
+Consequently, Jesus Christ can state with authority that He is the way, the truth, and the life for those who believe in Jesus Christ as their Lord and Savior.

 [1] A type is a prophetic symbol that represents a truth in the future.
 In the Bible, a type is a person or thing in the Old Testament that foreshadows a person or thing in the New Testament.
 For example, Adam is referred to as the first Adam that An foreshadows the second Adam in the future who is Christ, the anti-type.